-Whenever a server starts being overloaded, Algolia first delays, then rejects indexing operations if necessary.
-These proactive measures are taken to avoid downtime.
+Whenever a server starts being overloaded, Algolia first delays then rejects indexing operations if necessary.
+These proactive measures aim at avoiding downtime.
 We call this action the rate limit.

-The introduced delay (or throttling) is supposed ensure that you never reach the rejection limit.
-The throttling or rejection of operations continues until the server gets to a more manageable state.
+The introduced delay (or throttling) exists to ensure you never reach the rejection limit.
+We keep on throttling or rejecting operations until the server comes back to a more manageable state.

-The rate limit will not slow down or impact in any way search operations.
+- The rate limit doesn’t slow down or impact in any way search operations.

-When an index operation is rejected, it returns an HTTP 429 error on the API call with a message specifying the exact reason (too many jobs, job queue too large, old jobs on the queue, disk almost full).
+- When rejecting an indexing operation, the API returns an HTTP 429 error with a message specifying the exact reason (too many jobs, job queue too large, old jobs on the queue, disk almost full).

-Algolia servers are designed to contain large amounts of data, and to perform fast indexing and searching operations.
-It is therefore difficult - but not impossible - to reach the natural limits of a server.
+The Algolia servers are designed to contain large amounts of data and to perform fast indexing and search operations.
+It is, therefore, unlikely (but not impossible) to reach the natural limits of a server.

-To avoid downtime or delay, every Algolia server has an internal “rate limit” mechanism that is designed to stop the server from being overloaded with too many costly indexing operations.
+To avoid downtime or delay, every Algolia server has an internal “rate limit” mechanism that is designed to stop overloading the server with too many costly indexing operations.

-Overloading is reached when the server can no longer handle indexing operations within a reasonable time-frame.
-We monitor our servers avoid the following scenarios:
+Overloading happens when the server can no longer handle indexing operations within a reasonable time frame.
+We monitor our servers to avoid the following scenarios:

-- A client’s overall application size (the sum total of all index sizes) becomes too large
+- A client’s overall application size (the total of all index sizes) becomes too large.

-- The indexing queue has too many unprocessed requests, or the total size of all queued requests is too big
+- The indexing queue has too many unprocessed requests, or the total size of queued requests is too big.

-If any of these scenarios occur, we will start to slow down incoming indexing operations.
-We do this so the client will have to wait before sending new requests.
-This delay will be mostly transparent.
-However, if the server continues to be overloaded, the server will start to reject indexing requests as they come in, returning the above mentioned 429 error.
+If any of these scenarios occur, we start slowing down incoming indexing operations, and the client needs to wait before sending new requests.
+This delay is mostly transparent.
+However, if the server keeps on being overloaded, it starts to reject indexing requests as they come in, returning the HTTP 429 error mentioned above.

-Throttling of operations varies depending on their types.
+Throttling of operations varies depending on their type.
 Index operations (clearIndex, moveIndex, copyIndex, setSettings, deleteBy) are subject to stricter rules than record operations (saveObjects, partialUpdateObjects, saveRule, saveSynonym).